lucio-cornejo/my-portfolio/content/blog/xaringan-series/03-xaringan/index.md

     }
 ]
 ```
-  Basically, the **globalKnit** command uses the path of the Rmd document to be knitted in order to execute in **R** the command to actually knit it, so it takes about a second longer than the **knit** command, which is used only after having used once the **globalKnit** command, in order to get the correct directory where the Rmd document to be knitted is located and the name of such file. \
+  Basically, the **globalKnit** command uses the path of the Rmd document to be knitted in order to execute in **R** the command to actually render the file, so it takes about a second longer than the **knit** command, which is used only after having used once the **globalKnit** command, in order to get the correct path of the Rmd document to be rendered. \
   You can read [this](https://stackoverflow.com/questions/17605563/efficiently-convert-backslash-to-forward-slash-in-r) if you wish to understand the use of the **gsub()** function.

   - **Step four** \